andrewcbancroft/datadaylife-blog/_posts/2018-01-09-data-analytics-vs-data-analysis-examining-suffix.md

 ---
-title: Data Analytics vs Data Analysis
+title: "Data Analytics vs Data Analysis: Examining the Suffix"
-excerpt: "Question: How would you explain \"data analytics\" vs \"data analysis\"?"
+excerpt: "Question: How would you explain \"data analytics\" vs \"data analysis\"?
+Clues lie in the suffix!"
 layout: work-in-progress
 toc: true
 last_modified_at: 2018-01-22